go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 - `make backend` which requires [Go 1.11](https://golang.org/dl/) or greater.
 - `make frontend` which requires [Node.js 10.0.0](https://nodejs.org/en/download/) or greater.

-If pre-built frontend files are present it is possible to run only build the backend:
+If pre-built frontend files are present it is possible to only build the backend:

 ```bash
 TAGS="bindata" make backend